Lior Ashkenazi

 Lior Ashkenazi (ליאור אשכנזי; born 28 December 1968) is an Israeli actor, voice actor, comedian and television presenter.
+Regarded as one of the best performers of his generation in Israel, he is recognized for his versatile work across independent films, television and the stage.
+He has received numerous accolades, including three Ophir Awards.

+A graduate of Beit Zvi, he began his career on the Israeli stage.
+He had a breakout role playing Zaza, the son of Georgian Jewish immigrants in Late Marriage (2001).
+He also starred in Walk on Water (2004), Footnote (2011) and Foxtrot (2017).
+He is also known to international audiences for his role in Golda (2023).
+He has appeared on television in Our Boys (2019), Valley of Tears (2020) and most recently in Hulu's We Were the Lucky Ones (2024).

 Biography

 Lior Ashkenazi was born in Ramat Gan, Israel, and grew up in the Neveh Yehoshua neighborhood.
 His parents are Sephardic Jews from Turkey who immigrated to Israel in 1964.
 His father, Shmuel, worked as a printer.
 His mother, Victoria, was a housewife.
 His parents spoke Ladino at home, and it was his first language.
 At the age of 16, in the wake of problems in school, he moved to Kibbutz Regavim.

 Ashkenazi served as a paratrooper in the Israel Defense Forces, and was stationed in the Israeli-occupied West Bank during the First Intifada.

 Ashkenazi was first married to Israeli actress Shira Farber, with whom he had his first daughter.
 After his divorce, he had a relationship with Israeli playwright and screenwriter Sigal Avin.
 In December 2011, he married Israeli producer Maya Amsellem.
 They had a daughter in August 2012.